 GIGA Institute for African Affairs

 The GIGA Institute for African Affairs analyses political and socio-economic developments in sub-Saharan Africa.
-Political institutions, violent conflicts, as well as a variety of socio-economic challenges form the thematic core.
-The aim of the research is to paint a nuanced picture of sub-Saharan Africa.
+The institute’s thematic core comprises political institutions, violent conflicts, and a variety of socio-economic challenges.
+The aim of our research is to paint a nuanced picture of sub-Saharan Africa.

 • The GIGA Institute for African Affairs engages in a unique Social Science-based approach to African Studies.
-Aiming at painting a nuanced picture of sub-Saharan Africa, the regional institute analyses political and socio-economic developments and combines rigorous disciplinary approaches with in-depth contextual knowledge on the region as well as its subregions – such as the Sahel and key country cases.
-Political institutions, violent conflicts, as well as a variety of socio-economic challenges form the thematic core of the work of GIGA’s Africa institute.
-Specific topics include research on land, migration, sanctions, religion, regional organisations, and the repercussions of the COVID-19 pandemic.
+It analyses political and socio-economic developments and combines rigorous disciplinary approaches with in-depth contextual knowledge on the region and key country cases such as South Africa.
+Political institutions, violent conflicts and their resolution, a variety of socio-economic opportunities and challenges as well as Africa’s international relations form the thematic core of its work.

 GIGA Journal Family

-The GIGA Journal Family is published by SAGE Publishing, maintaining the "platinum standard" of the open access model.
-Excellent contributions by researchers from all over the world are featured in the four journals.
-To ensure the journals' quality, all essays are evaluated in a double-blind peer-review process.
+The GIGA Journal Family is presided over by Sage, maintaining the “platinum standard” of the Open Access model.
+Contributions by leading researchers from all over the world feature in our four journals.
+To ensure their quality, all submissions are evaluated in a double-blind peer-review process.

 GIGA Journal Family